Walt Disney World General Information

 Whilst in theory it is a great idea, some guests are not happy with the idea of other guests effectively jumping the queue but with the introduction of similar passes at other parks, the concept of the FastPass is here to stay.

-As part of the NextGen initiative, Disney have now started testing out a FastPass+ for resort guests alongside the original FastPass using a plastic card containing an RFID chip.
-This will in turn be replaced my a wristband called a MagicBand.
+As part of the NextGen initiative, Disney have now rolled out a FastPass+ for resort guests alongside the original FastPass using a plastic card containing an RFID chip.
+This has in turn been replaced by a wristband called a MagicBand.

 Guests With Special Needs